Double cycle-consistent generative adversarial network for unsupervised conditional generation: Method

 Thus, this loss term attempts to keep the cycle-consistency of $\mathbf{z}_n$ during optimization.
-We hypothesize that it could suffer from ``posterior collapse'' when using a powerful generator $P_{\theta}(\mathbf{x} | \mathbf{z}_n, \mathbf{z}_c)$, in which the generator tends to ignore the latent variable $\mathbf{z}_n$ or $\mathbf{z}_c$ (see term $\circled{3}$).
-Intuitively, it implies that the generated data is mainly determined by $\mathbf{z}_c$, and may lead to the generation of low diversity samples for each $\mathbf{z}_c$.
-After adding the recovery of $\mathbf{z}_n$ in ClusterGAN, the information from $\mathbf{z}_n$ can be used to generate data to a certain extent.
-However, since the dimension of $\mathbf{x}$ is much larger than the dimensions of $\mathbf{z}_c$ and $\mathbf{z}_n$, this constraint may become trivial for the generator-encoder (G-E) pair.
+After adding the recovery of $\mathbf{z}_n$, the information from $\mathbf{z}_n$ can be utilized for generation to a certain extent.
+However, since the dimension of $\mathbf{x}$ is much larger than the dimensions of $\mathbf{z}_c$ and $\mathbf{z}_n$, this constraint may become trivial for the generator-encoder (G-E) pair, and result in the generation of low-diversity samples.

-The term $\circled{3}$ is the cross-entropy loss on $\mathbf{z}_c$:
+The term $\textcircled{ {3}}$ is the cross-entropy loss on $\mathbf{z}_c$:

 where $Q^{E}(\mathbf{z}_c | \mathbf{x})$ is used to denote the conditional distribution induced by $E_{\phi}$. $Q_{\mathbf{z}_c | \mathbf{x}}$ is the conditional distribution specified by the generator G. Therefore, minimizing loss term $\mathcal{L}_{\operatorname{CE}} (G,E)$ is equivalent to minimizing the KL divergence between $Q_{\mathbf{z}_c | \mathbf{x}}$ and $Q_{\mathbf{z}_c | \mathbf{x}}^{E}$.
 However, ClusterGAN ignores the real data conditional distributions $P_{\mathbf{z}_c | \mathbf{x}}$ in the objective, which usually requires real category information to estimate.
-Even when the marginal distributions $P_x$ and $Q_x$ match perfectly through the term $\circled{1}$, ClusterGAN still can not guarantee that two conditional distributions $P_{\mathbf{z}_c | \mathbf{x}}$ and $Q_{\mathbf{z}_c | \mathbf{x}}^{E}$ are well matched.
+Even when the marginal distributions $P_x$ and $Q_x$ match perfectly through the term $\textcircled{ {1}}$, ClusterGAN still can not guarantee that two conditional distributions $P_{\mathbf{z}_c | \mathbf{x}}$ and $Q_{\mathbf{z}_c | \mathbf{x}}^{E}$ are well matched.
 Only minimizing $\mathcal{L}_{\operatorname{CE}} (G,E)$ makes G tend to generate data that are far from the decision boundaries of $E_{\phi}$.
 In other words, the generated images for each category may be easily distinguishable by $E_{\phi}$, but have low intra-class diversity.
 It is thus essential to incorporate $P_{\mathbf{z}_c | \mathbf{x}}$ in the objective function.